-Clark Terry is the consummate freelance musician, able to add a distinctive element to whatever band or jam session of which he is a part.
+Clark Terry was the consummate musician, able to add a distinctive element to whatever band or jam session of which he was a part.
 His exuberant, swinging horn playing was an important contribution to two of the greatest big bands in jazz, Count Basie's and Duke Ellington's.
-In addition, his use of the flugelhorn as an alternative to trumpet influenced Art Farmer and Miles Davis, among others.
+In addition, his use of the flugelhorn influenced Art Farmer and Miles Davis, among others.

 In high school, Terry took up the valve trombone, later playing the bugle with the Tom Powell Drum and Bugle Corps.
 Upon his discharge from the Navy in 1945, he found work with Lionel Hampton's band.
 He rounded out the 1940s playing with bands led by Charlie Barnet, Eddie "Cleanhead" Vinson, Charlie Ventura, and George Hudson.
 From 1948-51, Terry was a member of Basie's big band and octet.